 Sugar is bad for your teeth primarily because it softens enamel and makes the teeth more prone to decay.
-This is especially harmful to Owensboro, Henderson, and Hartford children and teens because their enamel is not fully developed.
+This is especially harmful to Owensboro, Philpot, and Hartford children and teens because their enamel is not fully developed.

 Some people think that they can avoid problems by choosing diet soda for their refreshment, but, unfortunately, the acids found in diet soda have basically the same detrimental softening effect on enamel.

 Soda consumption can also lead to discoloration of teeth and the need for cosmetic dentistry procedures such as teeth whitening.

 Our recommendation is simple: stop drinking soda or dramatically reduce your soda consumption to improve your dental health.
 Also, keep your kids away from soda as much as possible so their teeth have the chance to mature healthily.